Nan-Do/sokobench/README.md

-# SokoBench: A Framework for LLM-Guided Spatial Planning
+# 🧩 SokoBench: A Framework for LLM-Guided Spatial Planning

 **SokoBench** is an open-source evaluation framework designed to test the 2D spatial awareness and planning capabilities of Large Language Models (LLMs).
 By using LLMs as heuristic guides for traditional search algorithms (A* and Beam Search), SokoBench measures a model's ability to map symbolic state representations to effective spatial actions within the constrained environment of Sokoban puzzles.

 ---

-## Overview
+## 🔭 Overview

 Traditional benchmarks often rely on tasks that LLMs may have encountered during training, while the Abstraction and Reasoning Corpus (ARC) can be too high-level for granular spatial analysis.
 SokoBench sits in the middle ground, providing a concrete, reproducible environment for testing:

-* **Spatial Reasoning:** Can the model "visualize" a 2D grid from ASCII or coordinate-based text?
+* 🧭**Spatial Reasoning:** Can the model "visualize" a 2D grid from ASCII or coordinate-based text?
-* **Heuristic Accuracy:** Do the model's log-probabilities for movement directions (Up, Down, Left, Right) align with optimal path-finding?
+* 🎯**Heuristic Accuracy:** Do the model's log-probabilities for movement directions (Up, Down, Left, Right) align with optimal path-finding?
-* **Planning vs. Execution:** How well does the model anticipate the consequences of pushing objects in a zero-tolerance environment where mistakes are often irreversible?
+* 🧠**Planning vs. Execution:** How well does the model anticipate the consequences of pushing objects in a zero-tolerance environment where mistakes are often irreversible?

 ---

-## Features
+## ✨ Features

 * **Dual Search Integration:** Use LLM probabilities to influence A* for optimality or Beam Search for high-complexity mazes.
 * **Flexible Representations:** Support for ASCII grids, structured coordinate lists, or hybrid prompts.